ssangervasi/telefactor-fam/spec/cli/README.md

 # CLI Specs

 These tests are for the CLI part of the code which will not go away between turns.
-This is to make sure the usage of the app is still sane.
+This is to make sure the app still runs to some extent, but it doesn't check that it does any of the real behavior.

+Note that they won't go away, but if you modify them they'll be reset.
+No sneaking behavior tests in here.